Returning to Work After Illness or Injury

 VCU Human Resources officially interprets this policy and is responsible for obtaining approval for any revisions as required by the policy Creating and Maintaining Policies and Procedures through the appropriate governance structures.
 Please direct policy questions to VCU Human Resources Operations Division.
 Returning to Work After Illness or Injury - 3 - Approved: 07/05/2018

 Policy Specifics and Procedures

-- Eligibility: VCU employees (includes faculty) who participate in the Virginia Sickness and Disability Program (VSDP) or the Traditional Sick Leave Program (TSLP) are eligible for return-to-work assistance.
+- Eligibility: VCU employees who participate in the Virginia Sickness and Disability Program (VSDP) the Traditional Sick Leave Program (TSLP), or the Paid Leave Plan for University and Academic Professionals are eligible for return-to-work assistance.

 Modified/Transitional Duty and Return to Work: VCU strives to provide modified/transitional duty and return-to-work options for employees who sustain occupational or non-occupational injuries/illnesses.
 Departments are encouraged to review all possible options to provide appropriate assignments that take into account the injured/ill employee’s special circumstances.

 Following are the goals of modified/transitional duty and the return-to-work program:

 - Help the employee by keeping the employee functional in the workplace, which aids overall recovery.

 - Maintain productivity and work processes by decreasing lost work time and daily operating costs for the agency.

 - Help control costs by reducing medical and disability costs.

 - Create positive workplace morale through support for the injured worker.